Wrongful Termination

 If you can prove that your employer violated any of these laws, you may be able to prove wrongful termination.

-How Much Can You Sue for Wrongful Termination?
+How Much Can You Recover in a Lawsuit for Wrongful Termination?

-The award you can get for a wrongful termination lawsuit depends on a variety of factors.
+The award you can get in a wrongful termination lawsuit depends on a variety of factors.
 It can fall anywhere between a few thousand dollars and millions of dollars.
-It simply depends on the circumstances surrounding your specific situation.
+The good news is that under both the New Jersey Law Against Discrimination and New Jersey’s Conscientious Employee Protection Act, there are no “caps” on the damages you can recover, unlike as is the case under most federal employment laws.

 How Long Does a Wrongful Termination Case Typically Last?

-What Is the Statute of Limitations for Wrongful Termination in NJ?
+What Is the Statute of Limitations for a Wrongful Termination Lawsuit in NJ?

-It is important to remember that if you choose to file a wrongful termination lawsuit based on the New Jersey Law Against Discrimination, you only have two years from the date of your termination to do so.
+The answer to that question depends on the specific state or federal law on which you are relying to bring your suit.
+Again, keep in mind that there is no generic law simply prohibiting “wrongful termination.”
+Thus, for example, to file a wrongful termination lawsuit based on the New Jersey Law Against Discrimination, you only have two years from the date of your termination to do so.

 In some cases, there are even shorter “statutes of limitation.”
-For example, If you are filing a claim for whistleblower retaliation, using New Jersey’s Conscientious Employee Protection Act (“CEPA”), you only have one year to file.
-That is why you should obtain a lawyer as soon as possible.
+For example, If you are filing a claim for whistleblower retaliation using New Jersey’s Conscientious Employee Protection Act (“CEPA”), you only have one year to file.
+Because of these (and other) statutes of limitation, if you feel you have been wrongfully terminated, it is important to not waste time before reaching out to an attorney!

 How an Attorney Can Help

-Contact New Jersey Wrongful Termination Lawyers at Schall & Barasch LLC Today
+Contact New Jersey Wrongful Termination Lawyer Patricia Barasch Today

 Info Box